Conjuring up images of palm trees, sandy beaches, neon lights and Latin rhythms, Miami is an exciting expat destination with much to offer.

 There are, however, potential downsides to living in Miami.
 While its wealthier residents have largely put the financial crisis behind them, many lower- and middle-income families are still struggling and have a very different picture of life in the city.

-This can be seen in Miami's system of education, where schools in wealthier areas are less likely to suffer from staff and funding shortages, meaning that they can offer a higher standard of education.
-But one positive is that language classes are made available to non-English speaking learners in public schools, which is very helpful in managing the transition for many foreign families in the city.
+This can be seen in Miami's system of education, where schools in wealthier areas are less likely to suffer from staff and funding shortages, meaning they can offer a higher standard of education.
+One positive, however, is that language classes are made available to non-English speaking learners in public schools, which is very helpful in managing the transition for many foreign families in the city.

 Expats will also have access to a large selection of medical options, given that feeling and looking good is so important to many of Miami’s residents.
-It is, however, very important that new arrivals in the city have quality health insurance.
+It is very important that new arrivals in the city have quality health insurance.

 A multi-cultural city made up of a wide variety of residents, expats moving to Miami with realistic expectations and an open mind are likely to enjoy life in the Magic City.